 Session Description: The Accelerator will provide programming for women interested in starting a business in the Sandwich Community.
 The project will leverage the audience and network that The Accelerator has developed over the past seven years through our Windsor Women Accelerate (WWA) Networking Programs, coupled with marketing efforts to reach new participants in this demographic.
 To lead this project, The Accelerator has engaged a group of six women entrepreneurs that are part of the Accelerator.
 This team has developed a series of workshops and events that will provide women interested in starting or growing a business in Sandwich Town.
 In this activity The Accelerator would like to receive feedback on what we plan to accomplish and suggestions on how to improve it.

-This event is funded through the Community Benefits Plan for the Gordie Howe International Bridge.
+This event was funded by the Community Benefits Plan for the Gordie Howe International Bridge.